chankjen/Machine_Learning_Paradigms/README.md

 ### Lessons from Analysis

 1. **Data Quality Matters**
-   The 342-hour sitting outlier could have skewed results - shows importance of cleaning (Slide 4)
+   The 342-hour sitting outlier could have skewed results - shows importance of cleaning

 2. **Context is Crucial**
-   Higher "Altered" rates in winter align with medical research on seasonal fertility patterns (Slide 3)
+   Higher "Altered" rates in winter align with medical research on seasonal fertility patterns

 3. **Feature Engineering Creates Insight**
    The new `Lifestyle_risk` composite feature: